Enrollment Services Center

 The Enrollment Services Center is a building at Iowa State University in Ames, Iowa.
-It houses Offices in Enrollment Services: Admissions, Orientation, Records and registration.
-In 1978, the building was placed on the National Register of Historic places.
+It houses the Office of Admissions and the Office of the Registrar.
+In 1978, the building was placed on the National Register of Historic Places.

 History

 Construction was started in 1904 after years of planning and fundraising, however, was halted in 1905 when funds ran out.
 After sitting uncompleted for two years, Laverne Noyes agreed to fund the cost to complete the building with the a few conditions: